GrapeTec/T-SPLINE/README.md

 ## 4. HOW TO USE
 ### 4.1 DEMO
 The demo project will show you how to use the T-spline kernel.
 It creates a mouse T-spline model and generates STL files(ASCII & BINARY), OBJ file, DXF files(T-imgage, T-connect and T-pointset), STEP file and GNUPlot files.
-'"cpp
-//// Create a mouse T-spline model.
+	- //// Create a mouse T-spline model.
-'"
 	- MouseDemoPtr demo = makePtr<MouseDemo>();
 	-
 	- //// Get the T-spline pointer of the mouse model.